tamius-han/ultrawidify/README.md

 ## Known issues

 * Netflix autodetection not working in Chrome, wontfix as issue is fundamentally unfixable.
-* Keyboard shortcut for automatic detection (A) doesn't really work for some reason.
 * Everything reported in [issues](https://github.com/xternal7/ultrawidify/issues)

 ### Limitations